camargomau/questionnaires/README.md

 ## Overview

-This project is designed to process, clean, and standardise survey data from multiple Excel files.
+This project is designed to process, clean, standardise, cluster, and visualise survey data from multiple Excel files.
 It was originally used to process responses from specific questionnaires completed by my classmates during my Minería de Datos course.

+The project provides tools to:
+1. Import, clean, and standardise raw data.
-The project provides tools to export the processed data to CSV files and optionally upload it to Google BigQuery for further analysis (this is how I worked with this data on Looker Studio).
-It handles various data types, including numeric and boloean data, and ensures consistent formatting across all datasets.
+2. Export the processed data to CSV files and optionally upload it to Google BigQuery for further analysis (this is how I worked with this data on Looker Studio).
+3. Perform clustering using multiple algorithms (KMeans, DBSCAN, Agglomerative Clustering, and Gaussian Mixture Models).
+4. Visualise clustering results interactively in a Jupyter Notebook.

 ## File Descriptions

 ### Root Directory

-- **`questionnaires.py`**
+- **`process.py`**
   The main script that orchestrates the data processing workflow.
 It:
   1. Imports raw data from Excel files.
   2. Cleans and standardises the data.
   3. Exports the processed data to CSV files.
   4. Optionally uploads the data to Google BigQuery if a configuration file is provided.

+- **`cluster.py`**
+  The main script for clustering.
+It:
+  1. Builds a master dataframe by merging selected features from multiple questionnaires.
+  2. Scales the data for clustering.
+  3. Performs clustering using KMeans, DBSCAN, Agglomerative Clustering, and Gaussian Mixture Models.
+  4. Exports the clustering results to a CSV file.

 - **`requirements.txt`**
   Lists the Python packages required to run the project.